vmitchell85/spark-kiosk-notify/README.md

 # Spark Kiosk Notify

+# DO NOT USE - MAJOR SECURITY ISSUE FOUND

 Adds a notification panel to your Laravel Spark Kiosk, allowing you to send notifications to users.

 ## Planned / Desired Features